 Video Storytelling

-Techniques for telling compelling stories through video — narrative structure, emotional
+Techniques for telling compelling stories through the video medium.
+Covers narrative structure,

 Core Philosophy